 The following high school courses with a grade of "C" or higher: Biology, Chemistry, Algebra I, and Algebra II.
 Appropriate developmental or college courses can be substituted for high school deficiencies.
 These prerequisites must be successfully completed by the end of Spring 2015.
 (MTH 151, 152, or 157 will not substitute for the Math requirements.)

 College level prerequisites include Bio 141 and Bio 142 (Human Anatomy & Physiology I-II) or equivalent, which must be completed by the end of Spring 2015 with a "C" or higher in each course (must include a lab component).
 Bio 231 and Bio 232 with labs are acceptable equivalents.

-Approximately eighteen (18) students will be admitted to the Roanoke 2014 Dental Hygiene class and eighteen (18) to the Joint Venture at Lord Fairfax Community College.
+Approximately eighteen (18) students will be admitted to the Roanoke 2015 Dental Hygiene class and fifteen (15) to the Joint Venture at Danville Community College.
 The criteria that will be evaluated includes: (1) academic record, (2) interviews by faculty members, which includes an essay component, (3) HOBET reading comprehension results, and (4) the two recommendation letters and evaluation forms submitted.
-In 2013, the total number of qualified applicants seeking admission for VWCC was approximately 50.
-The next class expected to begin at the DCC Joint Venture site will be for Fall 2015.
+In 2014, the total number of qualified applicants considered for admission for VWCC was approximately 60.
+The next class expected to begin at the LFCC Joint Venture site will be for Fall 2016.

 Health Occupation Basic Entrance Test.
 The HOBET provides an objective measurement of your critical reading ability, evaluates your level of success with basic mathematics, general knowledge of science, and English language and usage.
 The HOBET identifies a student's expertise in math and science based reading comprehension.